 A note from Bill Isaac

 Born and raised in Bryan, Ohio, I received my undergraduate degree from Miami University (from which I am honored to have been awarded a Distinguished Achievement Medal) and law degree from The Ohio State University.
 I began my career practicing law in Milwaukee and then at First Kentucky National Corporation and its subsidiaries.

 In 1978, President Carter appointed me to the board of the FDIC.
 Named Chairman by President Reagan two years later, I became the youngest FDIC board member and Chairman in history.
 While at the FDIC, I served as Chairman of the Federal Financial Institutions Examination Council, as a member of the Depository Institutions Deregulation Committee, and on the Vice President’s Task Group on Regulation of Financial Services.

 After completing my service at the FDIC at the end of 1985, I founded The Secura Group, a leading consulting firm, which I sold in 2008.
 I also served as Chairman of the Board of Fifth Third Bancorp, one of the nation’s leading banks, and worked as Senior Managing Director at FTI Consulting.

-At the beginning of 2020 I made a significant and exciting career change and joined in a partnership with Howard Milstein, whose family has been very important to New York for decades.
-Howard and I created and are each Co-Chairman of The Isaac-Milstein Group through which we will make investments globally in financial services activities, including consulting services to financial firms of all sizes and types.
-I also joined the boards of directors of Emigrant Bank and New York Private Bank & Trust, both of which are owned by Howard.
-Moreover, I have been named Chairman of Sarasota Private Trust and Cleveland Private Trust, which are part of the Milstein family of companies.
+At the beginning of 2020, I joined the boards of directors of Emigrant Bank and New York Private Bank & Trust, both of which are owned by Howard Milstein.
+I am Chairman of Sarasota Private Trust and Cleveland Private Trust, which are part of the Milstein family of companies.

 Please reach out to me should you have any questions or suggestions or need any help.